evanrubel/nodule_volumes/README.md

 This project was developed by [Evan Rubel](https://github.com/evanrubel) as part of a broader research initiative to improve our understanding of lung nodule growth.

-It integrates multiple third-party models under appropriate licenses.
+It integrates multiple third-party models under the appropriate licenses.
 We thank [Professor Regina Barzilay](https://www.rbg.mit.edu/) and her research group for their support of this project.